Terrain

 • USA: Use the USGS 10m resolution dataset for the best coverage and accuracy in the United States.

-• General Use: Copernicus is probably the best overall choice for most locations worldwide, though it can show height for buildings which may not be desired for some use cases.
+• General Use: Copernicus is a strong worldwide choice when you need a larger import area or GPXZ is not suitable; it can include building heights, which may not be desired for some use cases.

 • Building-Free Option: ALOS 3D does not include building heights, making it ideal when you want terrain elevation without structures.